jorgelhd94/task-list/README.md

 # Simple Task

 Simple Task is a Vue 3 app to manage To-Do tasks.
-This application was made to pass the Cuban Engineer technical test.

 **Important**: This app uses firebase, you may need to use a VPN